-See Section 9.4, "Update the Links Between Pages Within a Portlet".
+See Also: "Update the Links Between Pages Within a Portlet" on page 9-6

 Invoke the include method instead of forward.
 You have to use include because the portal needs to add data from other portlets.
 If you use forward, the portal does not have a chance to gather data from the other portlets.